WCFS-FM: WLEY

 The station originally held the call sign WLEY and broadcast at 107.1 MHz.
 WLEY was founded in February 1948, with commercial broadcasts beginning in April.
 The "LEY" in its call letters stood for Leyden Township, which contains the city of license of Elmwood Park.
 WLEY was owned by Zeb Zarnecki.
 The station broadcast in English and Polish.
 WLEY broadcast the "Polish Barn Dance", hosted by Zeb Zarnecki, along with other programs for the local Polish community.

-It is not related to today's 107.9 WLEY-FM in Aurora.
+Internationally known Old Time Radio Historian Chuck Schaden had his first radio broadcasts on Elmwood Park's WLEY.
+In the early 1950's Mr. Schaden brokered airtime from Mr. Zeb Zarnecki.

 The station's studios and transmitter were located on Harlem Ave, in Elmwood Park.
 It had an ERP of 320 watts at a height above average terrain (HAAT) of 240 feet.
 In 1949, its ERP was increased to 1,000 watts and its HAAT was increased to 250 feet.
 In 1955, the station's ERP was increased to 32,000 watts and its frequency was changed to 105.9 MHz, after the previous occupant of that frequency, WFMT, moved to 98.7 MHz.
 WLEY was taken silent in 1956.